 As mentioned earlier, a considerable portion of the Olympic athlete’s recovery can be attributed to their access to medical assistance.
-The athlete does the training, has a natural talent, but there is also a proactive and readily available medical team behind them, ensuring they stay at the top.
-We cannot undermine the athlete’s proactivity in performing their own recovery – regular stretching, not ignoring “niggles”, performing rehabilitation and “prehab” as prescribed.
+The athlete does the training and has a natural talent, but a proactive and readily available medical team is behind them, ensuring they stay at the top.
+We cannot undermine the athlete’s proactivity in performing their recovery – regular stretching, not ignoring “niggles”, performing rehabilitation and “prehab” as prescribed.
 These are done so consistently but also with technical precision – not accepting poor quality.

 How Do Olympians Prevent Injuries Between Events?

 Competing at the Olympics isn’t a one-off event.
 More often than not, each sport has heats followed by a final series – sometimes even on the same day!
-To ensure the athletes are in their finest form to compete, they implement all the tricks of the trade – most of which we have access to!
+To ensure the athletes are in their most refined form to compete, they implement all the tricks of the trade – most of which we have access to!
 Compression gear, physiotherapy, massages, stretching, foam rollers, adequate nutrition and active recovery.
 Active recovery is often overlooked by the local sporting athlete but can easily be the difference between 80% and 100% recovered for your event.
 This can be done by a simple warm down jog/walk, stretching, pool recovery (water walking, light swimming) and nutrition.

 As the name suggests, the warm down is the opposite of the warm-up.
 We aim to gradually lower the heart rate and body temperature following physical activity.
 Simultaneously, it removes waste products created during exercise, including the dreaded Lactic Acid – which can cause cramping and tightness in muscles if it is not effectively removed.
 Inevitably, the tightness and soreness in muscles restrict movement and limit the athlete’s ability to perform at their top level.

-What Does PhysioWorks offer that the Olympic Athletes have access to?
+What Does PhysioWorks Offer that Olympic Athletes Access?